GeorgeLuther/DSA-Petful-App/README.md

 As a user interested in adopting pets, I want to get more information on each pet so that I can make an informed decision about who to adopt.

-Acceptance criteria

-When I visit the adoption page, I can see:
+When I visit the adoption page, each available pet display shows:

--[] An image of the pet;
+-[x] An image of the pet;
--[] A physical description of the pet;
+-[x] A physical description of the pet;
--[] The pet's name, gender, age, and breed.
+-[x] The pet's name, gender, age, and breed.
--[] A story of the pet's journey to the shelter
+-[x] A story of the pet's journey to the shelter

+As a user interested in adopting pets,
+I want to see the pets that I can adopt.
+- [x] When I visit the adoption page, I can only see the pet that is next in line to be adopted.

-s a user interested in adopting pets, I want to get in line to adopt.
+As a user interested in adopting pets, I want to get in line to adopt.

-Acceptance criteria

-When I visit the adoption page:
+When I visit the adoption page, there is a waiting list:

--[] I can see a list of other people currently in line.
+-[x] I can see a list of other people currently in line.
--[] I can submit my name and be added to the end of the line.
+-[x] I can submit my name and be added to the end of the line.
--[] When I am not at the beginning of the line, I cannot see an option to adopt a pet.
+-[x] When I am not at the beginning of the line, I cannot see an option to adopt a pet.
--[] For demo purposes: Once I join the line, I can see other pets being adopted until I am at the front of the line.
+-[x] For demo purposes: Once I join the line, I can see other pets being adopted until I am at the front of the line.
-    -[] Every five seconds, the user at the front of the line should be removed from the line and one of the pets up for adoption should disappear.
+    -[x] Every five seconds, the user at the front of the line should be removed from the line and one of the pets up for adoption should disappear.
-    -[] When I am at the front of the line, a new user should be added to the line behind me every five seconds until there are a total of five users in line.
+    -[x] When I am at the front of the line, a new user should be added to the line behind me every five seconds until there are a total of five users in line.

+As a user interested in adopting pets, I want to adopt a pet.
+When I am at the front of the line:

+- [x] I can see an option to adopt a pet.
+- [x] When I choose to adopt a pet:
+    -[x] I see a confirmation that I have adopted the pet.
+    -[x] I see my name removed from the line.
+    -[x] I see the pet I adopted is removed from view and replaced with another pet.

+## Tech Stack

+This project uses JavaScript, React, HTML, and CSS on the front end and Node with express on the backend.
+There is currently no database, but instead an JS implementation of a queue.
+The front end is hosted with Vercel and the backend is hosted with Heroku.

 ## Available Scripts